ivancernja/SpiralWines/README.md

 #WORK IN PROGRESS

-*One page website with parrallax effects and much more.
++One page website with parrallax effects and much more.

 ![screenshot](http://i.imgur.com/3i6lZzf.jpg?1)